 Purchase your rail/admission ticket from any Metro-North ticket office or full-service ticket vending machine (excluding Grand Central) and through WebTicket.

-IMPORTANT: Be sure to print an ITINERARY.
-It contains important information about your package.
+IMPORTANT: Be sure to print an It contains important information about your package.

 - Google Translate